techcow2/LMSA/README.md

 ## 🔧 Technical Requirements

-- Android 6.0 or higher
+- Android 8.0 or higher
 - LM Studio installed and running on a computer with a suitable language model
 - Both devices connected to the same network

 ## 🚀 Get Started Today

-1. Download and install the app from Google Play Store
+1. Download and install the app
 2. Start LM Studio and load a model on your computer
 3. Start the LM Studio server
 4. Open the app and enter the server IP and port in Settings